 Do you focus on the similarities of all human beings, like the therapists who work with the Universal approach?
 Or maybe you approach multi-cultural training with the belief that cultural differences are equal to human similarities, like the Ubiquitous therapist?
 Or do you instead counsel culturally different clients based on the belief that race superimposes itself upon all other cultural variables like the Race-Based approach therapists?
 What are the ethical implications of each of these belief systems on a counseling relationship with a culturally different client?

-On this track, we have discussed the Four Common Approaches to Multi-Cultural training.
+In this section, we have discussed the Four Common Approaches to Multi-Cultural training.
 These four common approaches were the Universal approach, the Ubiquitous approach, the Traditional approach, and the Race-Based approach.

-On the next track we will discuss Five Cultural Adaptation Methods.
-These Five Cultural Adaptation Methods are Assimilation, Integration, Alternation, Rejection, and Marginalization
+In the next section we will discuss Five Cultural Adaptation Methods.
+These Five Cultural Adaptation Methods are Assimilation, Integration, Alternation, Rejection, and Marginalization.

 Ethics CEU QUESTION 2